wildcatdb/wildcat/readme.md

 ├── 1.wal
 └── idgstate
 ```

 The `L1`, `L2`, etc. directories are used for storing SSTables(immutable btrees) at different levels of the LSM tree.
 The `1.wal` file is the **current** Write-Ahead Log (WAL) file tied to the **current** memtable.
-When a memtable reaches a configured write buffer size, it is enqueued for flushing to disk and becomes immutable.
+When a memtable reaches a configured write buffer size `WriteBufferSize`, it is enqueued for flushing to disk and becomes immutable.
 The WAL file is then rotated, and a new one is created for subsequent writes.

 Mind you there can be many WAL files pending flush, and they will be named `2.wal`, `3.wal`, etc. as they are created.
 The WAL files are used to ensure durability and recoverability of transactions.

-When the flusher completes a flush operation an immutable memtable becomes an sstable at L1.
+When the flusher completes a flush operation an immutable memtable becomes an sstable(btree) at L1.

-The idgstate file holds sstable, wal, and txn id state.
+The `idgstate` file holds sstable, wal, and txn id generator state.
 So when a restart occurs we can recover last known id's and continue monotonically increasing id's for SSTables, WALs, and transactions.

 ### Temporary files
 You may see `.tmp` files within level directories.
 These are temporary block manager files which are renamed after finalization of a flusher or compactor process.
 On start up of a crash say we don't want to persist partial files so their removed based on that extension.
 Partial files can cause inconsistencies in the database and unnecessary disk space.

 ```
+┌─────────────────────────────────────────────────────────────────┐
+│  232.wal → flushing                                             │
+│        ↓                                                        │
-l1/sst_343.klog.tmp > l1/sst_343.klog (once finalized)
+│  l1/sst_343.klog.tmp → l1/sst_343.klog (renamed once finalized) │
-l1/sst_343.vlog.tmp > l1/sst_343.vlog (once finalized)
+│  l1/sst_343.vlog.tmp → l1/sst_343.vlog (renamed once finalized) │
+│  wal file is removed after flush                                │ │                                                                 │
+└─────────────────────────────────────────────────────────────────┘
 ```

 ### Advanced Configuration